1. Chapter 1

-Walm noticed the upset soldier.
+Hearing the shout, Walm noticed the upset soldier.

 “There’s a Magic User!!!”

-Do they start feeling an unfavorable situation?
+Do they feel the unfavorable situation?

 Blood spilled out like a broken water pipe, and the enemy soldier squeezed his throat in distress, but as Walm expected, it only extended his lifespan by tens of seconds.

 At the exact moment when Walm’s killing count was at three, a scream roared that determined the war situation he had been waiting for.

 While the foot soldiers held the position in front, the light infantry overtook the enemy side forces and attacked the main force from the side.

 Whatever the commander of the Liberitoa army would do in this unfavorable situation, it would be almost impossible to turn the situation around.
 What a really bad commander.